abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_two_models.rst

     To collect the data, we use two different file formats: **JSSP** and professor **Taillard's instances format**.
     In the directory :file:`data/jobshop`, you can find data files for the jobshop problem.
-    The file :file:`jobshop.h` lets you read both formats and store the data into a ``JobshopData`` class we wil use thorought this chapter.
+    The file :file:`jobshop.h` lets you read both formats and store the data into a ``JobshopData`` class we will use throughout this chapter.

 JSSP format